-Figure 13-9: Influence of factors in predicting attitudes towards violence against women1, 2017 (n=17,541)
+Figure 13-9: Influence of factors in predicting attitudes towards violence against women, 2017 (n=17,541)

-- 1 Measured using the composite measure described in Section 5.2. - 2 Measured with an ABS product which categorises postcode areas based on their distance from facilities and services. - 4 Measured based on whether the respondent's social network is made up of mainly men, mainly women or a mixture of both.
+- Measured using the composite measure described in Section 5.2. - Measured with an ABS product which categorises postcode areas based on their distance from facilities and services. - Measured based on whether the respondent's social network is made up of mainly men, mainly women or a mixture of both. - Percentage of variance explained by model is 54%.